soppelmann/EITN30/README.md

 1. Use the `tun` crate. https://crates.io/crates/tun
 2. Use the `tun-tap` crate. https://crates.io/crates/tun-tap
 3. Use the `tokio-tun` crate. https://crates.io/crates/tokio-tun
+4. Use the `tun2' crate. https://github.com/tun2proxy/rust-tun

-We might choose to use the `tun` crate because it is the most lightweight and simplest to use. tokio-tun is a good alternative if we want to use tokio for asyncronous programming.
+We might choose to use the `tun2` crate because it is the most lightweight and simplest to use.
+The `tun` crate is not actively maintained an tun2 is basically `tun` with all patches merged. tokio-tun is a good alternative if we want to use tokio for asyncronous programming.
 This might be explored in the future.
 Async rust is a bit tricky to get right.
-Best would probably be to create a separate tokio runtime instead of declaring main as async.
+Best would probably be to create a separate tokio runtime instead of declaring main as async. `tun2` has support for tokio.

 We still need to connect the TUN interface to eth0 and enable forwarding (PROMISC) on eth0/tun0.
 This can be done as follows: